gsbdarc/rcpedia/docs/_user_guide/best_practices_monitor_usage.md

 # How Do I Check My Resource Usage on the Yens?
-If you would like to check your resource usage on the Yens, there are a few tools available.

-- **`userload`** allows you to monitor CPU and RAM usage.
+Monitoring your resource usage is important to be a good citizen of the GSB Research Computing community, but also to be able to effectively estimate your needs on scheduled systems.

+These tools can help you characterize your usage:

 - **`htop`** allows you to get an overview of the activity on the whole system that you are logged into.
-Furthermore, you can inspect your own processes by typing `htop -u <SUNetID>`.
-A lot more information about how to decipher the information produced with this command can be found on the [Community Guidelines](/_policies/user_limits){target="_blank"}.
+- **`userload`** is a custom tool that allows you to monitor CPU and RAM usage in a simplified view.
-- **`topbyuser`** is another tool written by us that lists out the active users on the Yens you are logged into and the amount of resources they are currently using.
+- **`topbyuser`** is another custom tool that lists out the active users on your current host and the amount of resources they are currently using.

 !!! important
     We have [Community Guidelines](/_policies/user_limits){target="_blank"} to illustrate responsible use of our shared resources that our users are expected to follow.
-These guidelines ensure that the Yens can remain accessible to everyone.
+These guidelines ensure that the Yens can remain accessible and performant.

-## Monitoring Usage
+## Monitoring Compute with `htop`

-Certain parts of the GSB research computing infrastructure provide environments that are managed by a scheduler (like [Sherlock](/_user_guide/sherlock){target="_blank"} or [Yen Slurm](/_user_guide/slurm){target="_blank"}).
-In these environments, requested resources are allocated to individual users, and jobs that exceed those resources are automatically killed.

-However, when working on systems like the [Yens](/_getting_started/yen-servers/){target="_blank"} where resources like **CPU**, **RAM**, and **disk space** are shared among many researchers, it is important that all users be mindful of how their work impacts the larger community.

-!!! tip
-    When using interactive Yens, use the `htop` and `userload` commands to monitor CPU and RAM usage.
-Use the `gsbquota` command to monitor disk quota.

-### CPU & RAM
-Per our [Community Guidelines](/_policies/user_limits){target="_blank"}, CPU usage should always be limited to 48 CPU cores/threads per user at any one time on `yen2`, `yen3`, `yen4`, `yen5` and up to 12 CPU cores on `yen1`.
-Some software (R and RStudio, for example) defaults to claiming all available cores unless told otherwise.

-These defaults should always be overwritten when running R code on the Yens.
-Similarly, when working with multiprocessing code in languages like Python, care must be taken to ensure your code does not grab everything it sees.
-Please refer to our [Best Practices in R](/_user_guide/best_practices_r/){target="_blank"} article for information about how to limit resource consumption when using parallel packages in R.

 One easy method of getting a quick snapshot of your CPU and memory usage is via the `htop` command line tool.
 Running `htop` shows usage graphs and a process list that is sortable by user, top CPU, top RAM, and other metrics.
 Please use this tool liberally to monitor your resource usage, especially if you are running multiprocessing code on shared systems for the first time.

-The `htop` console looks like this:
+You can toggle between a threaded view of processes by pressing ++t++ -- here is sample `htop` output in threaded mode.

 ![resource monitoring during parallel run](/assets/images/monitor_htop_r_8_cores.png)

-!!! warning
+!!! warning "Jobs may be automatically killed"
-    Note that in certain cases greedy jobs may be terminated automatically to preserve the integrity of the system.
+    Note that jobs that exceed user limits may be terminated automatically to preserve the integrity of the system.

-The `userload` command will list the total amount of resources (CPU & RAM) all your tasks are consuming on that particular Yen node.
+## User Limits and Multiprocessing

+Per our [Community Guidelines](/_policies/user_limits){target="_blank"}, CPU usage should always be limited based on system size.
+When working with implicitly or explicitly *multiprocessed* code, care must be taken to ensure your code does not use every available processor.
+Please refer to our [Best Practices in R](/_user_guide/best_practices_r/){target="_blank"} and [Parallel Processing in Python](/_user_guide/best_practices_parallel_processing_python/){target="_blank"} articles for information about how to limit resource consumption when using parallel packages in those languages.

+Be sure to monitoring your processes, particularly when using a new package, to verify that you are using the expected number of cores.

-### Disk
+## Monitoring Disk Usage
-Unlike personal home directories which have a 50 GB quota, faculty project directories on [ZFS](/_user_guide/storage){target="_blank"} are much bigger (1T default).
+Personal home directories have a 50 GB quota, while faculty project directories on [ZFS](/_user_guide/storage){target="_blank"} are much larger.

+!!! danger "Do NOT exceed your home directory quota!"
+    If you exceed your home directory quota, you cannot access Jupyter or perform many basic system tasks.

-However, disk storage is a finite resource so to allow us to continue to provide large project spaces, please always be aware of your disk footprint.
+Disk storage is a finite resource so to allow us to continue to provide large project spaces, please always be aware of your disk footprint.
-This includes compressing files when you are able, and removing intermediate and/or temp files whenever possible.
+This includes removing intermediate and/or temp files whenever possible, and avoiding storing multiple copies of the same data set.
 See the [Storage Solutions](/_user_guide/storage){target="_blank"} page for more information about file storage options.

 Disk quotas on all Yens can be reviewed by using the `gsbquota` command.
 It produces output like this: